alexandrovteam/pySM/README.md

 cd /path/to/pySM/example
 ```
  * run the script
-   * generating isotope patterns can be time conusming, we provide pre-computed patterns [here](https://github.com/alexandrovteam/precompiled_isotope_patterns).
+   * generating isotope patterns can be time-consuming, we provide pre-computed patterns [here](https://github.com/alexandrovteam/precompiled_isotope_patterns).
 Clone the repository and set the "database_load_folder" variable in each of the RB_x.json files to the clone directory and they should be automatically detected.
 ```
 python run_example.py
 ```